Crown (anatomy): Fractures

-Gorham Disease
+Gorham's disease

-Gorham disease is a condition that targets the human musculoskeletal system including the crown of the skull.
+Gorham's disease is a condition that targets the human musculoskeletal system including the crown of the skull.
 The chronic disorder involves the progressive loss of bone, although, symptoms such as intense pain are not evident during the initial stages.
 The cause of the Gorham disease has not been discovered, however, cells associated with the breakdown of fragile and old bones which include osteoclasts are considered to be the main link towards identifying the cause.
 The symptoms of the disease are clear after a fracture to the crown of the skull causing patients to experience abnormal deformities as well as issues to the nervous system.
 Diagnosis occurs through physical exams such as X-rays and magnetic resonance imaging which find the decrease in bone mass (osteolysis) and deformities.
 Treatment of the disease involves a range of techniques to prevent spread from the skull to the spine or chest of the patient.
 Chemotherapy and surgery, as well as lifestyle changes such as consuming a diet of high protein, aim to minimise the severity of the disease.